the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 // output: robin
 ~~~~~~~~

-You can also import all exported variables at once
+You can also import all exported variables from another file at once.

 *file2.js*